rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

 In the following days the WG-prioritization and other teams will asynchronously monitor the issue tracker - everyone at their own pace, when time allows - trying to assign a priority to new issues.
 This greatly helps the various teams (compiler team, standard library team, documentation team and so on) to sort and prioritize their work.

-If the issue priority is not immediately clear, it will tagged with a temporary label and briefly discussed on Zulip by the WG-prioritization: is this issue critical?
+If the issue priority is not immediately clear, it will be tagged with a temporary label and briefly discussed on Zulip by the WG-prioritization: is this issue critical?
 Is it clear?
 Does it need a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) (often abbreviated in `MCVE`) or even better a [git bisect](https://github.com/rust-lang/cargo-bisect-rustc) to find a regression (we love contributors bisecting code)?

 The day before the meeting the agenda is finalized and handed to the Compiler Team.